ateamjkr/posts/ctf/starctf-oh-my-socket-solution.md

 * Destination Port
 * Sequence Number

 (Un)fortunately there seems to be no programmatic way to get the sequence numbers of a connection from the `/proc` file system as this would impose risks from local attackers (terminating connections, injecting into TCP streams, etc.).
-Also the sequence number is a 32bit integer that is initialized with a random value (`ISN`) and incremented for every packet being transferred.
+Also the sequence number is a 32bit integer that is initialized with a random value the initial sequence number (`ISN`) and incremented for every packet being transferred.
 So it can't be guessed or bruteforced (details in [RFC6528](https://tools.ietf.org/html/rfc6528)).

 After some googling I found this [post (with linked paper)](https://lwn.net/Articles/531090/) that documents a side channel attack via the `DelayedACKLost` counter.
-The counter increases when the local TCP stacks sends a delayed and duplicated ACK because the remote peer retransmitted a packet.
+The counter increases when the local TCP stacks sends a delayed and duplicated ACK because the remote peer retransmitted a packet out of sequence (read: too late).

 > The key to this search is a bug in the way the Linux kernel handles packets with incorrect sequence numbers.
 If a packet is received that has a sequence number "less than" that which is expected, the DelayedACKLost counter is incremented—regardless of whether the packet is an acknowledgment (ACK) or not.
 The calculation that is done to determine whether the number is less than what is expected essentially partitions the 32-bit sequence number space into two halves.
 Because DelayedACKLost does not get incremented if the sequence number is larger than the expected number, it can be used in a search to narrow in on the value of interest.

-Luckily the mentioned `DelayedACKLost` counter can still be found in `/proc/net/netstat` (*note*: different kernel versions have different columns in `netstat`).
+Luckily the mentioned `DelayedACKLost` counter can still be found in `/proc/net/netstat` (*note*: different kernel versions have different columns in `netstat` so you may need to change this in this script when using locally).

 As we have `scapy` installed on the `webserver` container where we have RCE with `root` permissions we may use the `DelayedACKLost`-oracle to determine the current sequence number by crafting spoofed packets.